 The current DPA-12 (HC) Legislative Precinct zoning allows for a 6 storey (22m) office/commercial building.
-Our proposal is to build a 7 storey (but only 21.90m) residential building.
-As residential floor plates have a lesser height requirement than typical office/commercial floors, we can achieve 7 storeys in 21.90m, less than the 22m 6 storeys of office/commercial.
+Our proposal is to build a 7 storey residential building.
+As residential floor plates have a lesser height requirement than typical office/commercial floors, we can achieve the proposed 7 storeys in 21.90m to the top of the upper most roof plane (not including the height to the top of the proposed dome), which is slightly less than the 22m identified for 6 storeys of office/commercial.
 Our proposed change of use from 6 stories of commercial to 7 stories of residential under the 22m height limit is in alignment with the zones stated objectives to: